microsoft/atlas-design/site/src/components/popover.md

 # Popover

 The popover component allows content to be placed in the popup that appears after clicking on a button.
-Popover is based on top of the [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details#customizing_the_disclosure_widget) HTML component.
+Popover is build on top of the [`<details>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details#customizing_the_disclosure_widget) HTML component.

 ```html
 <details class="popover">